 Before you start using the full-text index, please make sure that you know the restrictions.

 Deploy Elasticsearch cluster

 To deploy an Elasticsearch cluster, see Kubernetes Elasticsearch deployment or Elasticsearch installation.
+Currently only 7.x versions of Elasticsearch are supported.

 For NebulaGraph 3.4 and later versions, no additional templates need to be created.